qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ### Qubit and Result Usage

-The amount of available memory on a QPU is commonly still fairly limited, with regards to qubits as well as with regards to classical memory for storing measurement results before they are read out and transmitted to another classical processor.
-Any memory - quantum or classical - that is used during quantum execution is not usually managed dynamically.
-Instead, operations are scheduled and resources are bound as part of compilation.
-How early in the process this happens varies, and QIR permits to express programs in a form that either defers allocation and management of such resources to later stages, or to directly identify individual qubits and results by a constant integer value as outlined above.
-This permits various frontends to accurately reflect application intent.

-Ultimately, it is up to the executing backend which data structure is associated with a qubit or result value.
-This gives a backend the freedom to, e.g., process measurement results asynchronously, or attach additional device data to qubits.
-Qubits and result values are correspondingly represented as opaque pointers in the bitcode, and a QIR program must not dereference such pointers, independent on whether they are merely bitcasts of integer constants as they are in the Base Profile program above, or whether they are created dynamically, meaning the value is managed by the executing backend.
+Qubits and result values are represented as opaque pointers in the bitcode, which may only ever be dereferenced as part a runtime function implementation.

-To execute a given bitcode file, the backend needs to know how to process qubit and result pointers used by a program.
-This is achieved by storing metadata in the form of [module flags](#module-flags-metadata) in the bitcode.
-QIR does not make a type distinction for the two kinds of pointers, nor does it use a different address space for them.
-This ensures that libraries and optimization passes that map between different instruction sets do not need to distinguish whether the compiled application code makes use of dynamic qubit and result management or not.
+In general, the QIR specification distinguishes between two kinds of pointers for representing a qubit or result value, as explained in more detail [here](../Execution.md), and either one, thought not both, may be used throughout a bitcode file.
+A [module flag](#module-flags-metadata) in the bitcode indicates which kinds of pointers are used to represent qubits and result values.

-To be compliant with the Base Profile specification, the program must not make use of dynamic qubit or result management; instead, qubits and results must be identified by a constant integer value that is bitcast to a pointer to match the expected type.
+The first kind of pointer points to a valid memory location that is managed dynamically during program execution, meaning the necessary memory is allocated and freed by the runtime.
+The second kind of pointer merely identifies a qubit or result value by a constant integer encoded in the pointer itself.
+To be compliant with the Base Profile specification, the program must not make use of dynamic qubit or result management, meaning it must use only the second kind of pointer; qubits and results must be identified by a constant integer value that is bitcast to a pointer to match the expected type.
 How such an integer value is interpreted and specifically how it relates to hardware resources is ultimately up to the executing backend.

 Additionally, the Base Profile imposes the following restrictions on qubit and result usage: